Malwarebytes/before_render/README.md

   Method ping will be executed after your actions and before template is rendered.

-## TODO

-- Tests should not throw runtime error(happening right now if comment one of provided aliased methods)

 ## Author
-Copyright (c) 2013 Nilesh Chaudhari, released under the MIT license.
-Plugin heavily based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.
+Copyright (c) 2017 Irina Shumilova, released under the MIT license.
+Plugin is heavily based on Nilesh Chaudhari before_render.